jdillard/personal-site/_drafts/2017-05-01-my-favorite-thought-leaders.md

 ## Chris Hedges

 This dude has seen some shit.
+As a war correspondent, he was paid to defy authority and often authority that was trying to kill him.
+He is an american journalist, activist, author, and Presbyterian minister.

 ## Dr. Gabor Maté